Explore This Research Lab

 Jose Florez, MD, PhD

-Jose C. Florez, MD, PhD, Associate Professor of Medicine at Harvard Medical School and Chief of the Diabetes Unit at Massachusetts General Hospital, is engaged in translating new genetic findings from type 2 diabetes research into the clinical arena.
+Jose C. Florez, MD, PhD, Professor of Medicine at Harvard Medical School and Chairman of the Department of Medicine at Massachusetts General Hospital, is engaged in translating new genetic findings from type 2 diabetes research into the clinical arena.
 He and his group help generate and analyze emerging genetic data in order to:

 To achieve these goals, Dr. Florez and his group have participated in the evaluation of specific variants in candidate genes that encode drug targets with type 2 diabetes.
 He and his team have contributed to the performance and analysis of high-throughput genome-wide association and sequencing studies in type 2 diabetes and related traits, in the Diabetes Genetics Initiative, the Framingham Heart Study, and other international consortia such as MAGIC, GENIE, DIAGRAM, T2D-GENES and SIGMA, where he plays management roles.
 Dr. Florez leads the genetic research efforts of the Diabetes Prevention Program, where the effects of genetic variants on the development of diabetes can be examined prospectively, and their impact on specific behavioral and pharmacological preventive interventions can be assessed.
 He is the Principal Investigator of the Study to Understand the Genetics of the Acute Response to Metformin and Glipizide in Humans (SUGAR-MGH), and also conducts other pharmacogenetic studies at Mass General.
 His laboratory at the Broad Institute explores the molecular mechanisms by which common variants in the genes SLC16A11 and IGF2 increase risk of type 2 diabetes in Latinos.